-- (a) the claimant may pay the optometrist's account in full and then claim benefits from a Medicare Australia office by submitting the account and the receipt; - (b) the claimant may submit the unpaid account to Medicare Australia which will then send a cheque in favour of the optometrist, to the claimant; or - (c) the optometrist may bill Medicare instead of the patient for the consultation.
-This is known as bulk billing.
-If an optometrist direct-bills, he/she undertakes to accept the relevant Medicare benefit as full payment for the consultation.
+- (a) the claimant may pay the optometrist's account in full and then claim benefits from the Department of Human Services by submitting the account and the receipt; - (b) the claimant may submit the unpaid account to the Department of Human Services who will then send a cheque in favour of the optometrist, to the claimant; or - (c) the optometrist may bill Medicare instead of the patient for the consultation.
+This is known as bulk-billing.
+If an optometrist direct-bills, they undertake to accept the relevant Medicare benefit as full payment for the consultation.
 Additional charges for that service (irrespective of the purpose or title of the charge) cannot be raised against the patient.